Download Our Summer Menu Collection

 • Mix them in a blender or a food processor with eggs, cumin, salt, pepper, and cream, and blend for 1 minute.

-• Pour the batter in a terrine or mold and cook 1 hour and 30 minutes in the oven at 180ºC (350ºF)
+• Pour the batter into a terrine or mould and cook for 1 hour and 30 minutes in the oven at 180ºC (350ºF).

 • Serve cold with the tomato vinaigrette and a green salad.